What is a Job Change?

 Bridge Name & Description

-Give your bridge a clear name (e.g., “New Superintendent Hires - Q1 2026”) and an optional description to help your team understand its purpose.Job Change Type (required)
+Give your bridge a clear name (e.g., “New Superintendent Hires - Q1 2026”) and an optional description to help your team understand its purpose.How would you like to track job changes?

 Select the type(s) of changes you want to track:- New joiners — People joining an organization